Carter Conlon: Worldwide Prayer Meeting

 In 2015, Conlon launched the World Wide Prayer meeting at Times Square Church.
 Every Tuesday night thousands of Christians gather to pray at Times Square Church, either attending in person or by participating through live streaming.
 This powerful service welcomes interactive involvement.
 Individuals send requests for prayer via the Internet, which are often immediately prayed over during the meeting.
 Churches and individuals in 199 countries and territories combine their prayers with that of Times Square Church's congregation every week.
 Since its inception, the World Wide Prayer meeting has received over 200,000 prayer requests and witnessed innumerable answers to prayer.

 Conferences

-To date he regularly speaks at World Challenge's Renewing Your Passion for Christ conferences, Conference Paris For Christ and for the Summer Fire Conference in Cork, Ireland.
+To date he regularly speaks at World Challenge's Renewing Your Passion for Christ conferences, Conference Paris For Christ and for the Summer Fire Conference in County Cork, Ireland.
 Pastor Conlon has also had the privilege of ministering for the Family Research Council's Watchmen on the Wall.